 An example of ESOP grant and vesting visualisation in Orchestra.

 After options vest, they can be exercised by the employee purchasing shares at the price agreed in the offer documents.
 Once an employee exercises options they become a shareholder in the business and are entitled to the same rights as other shareholders.
+The shares allocated are normally ordinary shares in the company, but this would be specified in the ESOP Plan Rules.

 The Exercise Price is also referred to as the strike price, and is what the employee pays if they choose to exercise their options.